Signs You Need Real Business Systems

 Then something shifts.
 The file gets slower.
 Two people edit at the same time and one overwrites the other.
 Someone changes a formula and nobody notices for weeks.
 The spreadsheet that once made everything visible now makes everything uncertain.
-When spreadsheets break, they rarely do so dramatically.
+Knowing when to stop using spreadsheets is harder than it sounds, because they rarely break dramatically.
 They degrade quietly, one workaround at a time, until the business is running on a system that nobody trusts but everybody depends on.

-This page is for the business owner who already feels the friction.
+This page is for the business owner who already feels that friction.
 You know something is wrong.
-You may not yet know what the alternative looks like or when to make the move.
+You may not yet know what the alternative looks like or when to stop using spreadsheets and make the move.
 Here is a practical framework for recognising the signs, understanding the real costs, and planning a transition from spreadsheets to software that actually fits how your business operates.

 What Spreadsheets Do Well (and Where They Stop)